akshaymarch7/devTinder/homework.md

  - What is the use of "-g" while npm install
  - Difference between caret and tilde  ( ^ vs ~ )

+ - initialize git
+ - .gitignore
+ - Create a remote repo on github
+ - Push all code to remote origin
+ - Play with routes and route extensions ex. /hello, / , hello/2, /xyz
+ - Order of the routes matter a lot
+ - Install Postman app and make a workspace/collectio > test API call
+ - Write logic to handle GET, POST, PATCH, DELETE API Calls and test them on Postman